 The state governments of North Carolina, South Carolina, Georgia, and Florida have the authority to manage fisheries that occur in waters extending three nautical miles from their respective shorelines.
 North Carolina's marine fisheries are managed by the Marine Fisheries Division of the North Carolina Department of Environment and Natural Resources.
 The Marine Resources Division of the South Carolina Department of Natural Resources regulates South Carolina's marine fisheries.
 Georgia's marine fisheries are managed by the Coastal Resources Division of the Department of Natural Resources.
+The Marine Fisheries Division of the Department of Natural Resources.
+The Marine Fisheries Division of the Department of Natural Resources.
 The Marine Fisheries Division of the Florida Fish and Wildlife Conservation Commission is responsible for managing Florida's marine fisheries.
 Each state fishery management agency has a designated seat on the South Atlantic Council.
 The purpose of state representation at the Council level is to ensure state participation in Federal fishery management decision-making and to promote the development of compatible regulations in state and Federal waters.